 To find out, I contacted Korte.
 She politely thanked me for reaching out but expressed her preference for her reporting to speak for itself.
 Fair enough, but unfortunately, her other major piece of reporting on the far-right for the Bee showed a similar pattern of incompleteness and watering down.

 So why was this Sacramento candidate omitted?
-(The Bee also never shared with its readers that this local GOP candidate had trained his campaign staff and volunteers using the same former strategist from the anti-Muslim hate group mentioned above.)
+(The Bee also never shared with its readers that this same local GOP candidate had trained his campaign staff and volunteers using the same former strategist from the anti-Muslim hate group mentioned above.)
 Thus Sacramento readers unfamiliar with these details may well have come away from Korte’s QAnon piece thinking: Thank goodness there’s no QAnon crazies here.
 Maybe elsewhere, but not here.

 In fairness, I will note one laudatory exception.
 This was a Bee exclusive in February about the local Proud Boy who the Sacramento County GOP was about to install on their executive committee.
 This excellent piece of reporting ultimately forced the county GOP to expel the individual from its ranks.
 If only this kind of complete, public-interested reporting were the rule at the Bee.